jamsoft/CMDRJamski-T16000M-FCS-HOTAS/README.md

 # Installation Instructions

-To install the mapping you need to find your local Bindings directory.
+To install the mapping you need to find your local Elite Bindings directory.
 You'll probably find it here:

 C:\Users\<your user name>\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings